Perspective | Harris’s self-evident truth

 Later, the president would be the one to lament that this wretched violence doesn’t represent what it means to be American.
 But Harris would make it clear that the violence very much represents what it means to live in America — and specifically what it means to be a citizen of Asian descent.

 Harris didn’t approach the microphone with coldness.
 But she didn’t let a warm bath of reassuring this-is-not-who-we-are overrun the truth.
-The best of this country — the hopes, the dreams — don’t negate the worst of it.
+The best of this country — the hopes, the dreams — doesn’t negate the worst of it.
 Sometimes, depending on where one stands, the scales of justice never even balance out, let alone tip in one’s favor.
-The shooting of these Asian and Asian American women was a particular tragedy that could have been foreseen if only the country was willing to look at what was directly in front of it, to hear what was being said from the loftiest perches, and read was written in both recent history and its yellowed pages.
+The shooting of these Asian and Asian American women was a particular tragedy that could have been foreseen if only the country was willing to look at what was directly in front of it, to hear what was being said from the loftiest perches, and read what was written in both recent history and its yellowed pages.

-In her brief remarks, Harris recalled the racism and violence suffered by Chinese immigrants who came here to work on the Transcontinental Railroad in the 1860s, the Japanese Americans who were locked away during World War II and the eternal questioning of the Asian Americans’ Americanness.
-With tireless fervor, this country excels at the simultaneous erasure of individuality and the cynical spotlighting of differences.
+In her brief remarks, Harris recalled the racism and violence suffered by Chinese immigrants who came here to work on the Transcontinental Railroad in the 1860s, the Japanese Americans who were locked away during World War II and the eternal questioning of Asian Americans’ Americanness.
+With tireless fervor, this country excels at the simultaneous erasure of individuality and cynical spotlighting of differences.

 “Racism is real in America, and it has always been,” Harris said.
 “Xenophobia is real in America and always has been.
 Sexism, too.”